Guided PreK-12 School Tours

 Guided school tours include one hour of guided discussion in the galleries with a one hour hands-on art activity, but may be shortened to meet the needs and age of your students.
 For grades Pre-K through 1, a 90-minute experience is strongly recommended.
-Guided school tours can accommodate up to 80 students.
+Guided school tours can accommodate 10 – 80 students.
 Advance registration is required.
-Please schedule your tour at least three weeks in advance via TAM’s online scheduling system.
+Please submit your tour request at least three weeks in advance.

 Guided School Tours